4 San

 I designed the Vertical Housing project.
 Then, I thought

 these trends to be ugly.
 By the 80s I saw them as dangerous.
-Nearly 50
+Now, 50

-years later, after the design of this project, I am nearly at a loss for words.
+years (as of this update) after the design of this project, I am nearly at a loss for words.
 There

 is

-no panacea, and the project would not have saved
+no panacea, and this project would not have saved

 the world.
 It could have - and can be - an example